microblink/doc-ver-ops/docker-compose/README.md

 To track the progress simply use `docker-compose logs seeder`, there you will see the logs on percentage of the database that is initialized.

+## Where is the Document verification endpoint available?

+Once initialized, the Document verification endpoint will be available on the machine you started this docker-compose deployment on, on port `8080`.

+If you wish to change the port, you can do so by updating the configuration of the `doc-ver-api` service in the in the `config/doc-ver-api/.env` file, by updating the value of `DOC_VER_API_PORT` variable.

 # Available databases

 The database used can be configured at `conf/embedding-store-server/seeder.yaml` by changing the `gc-seed-store-prefix` field.
 By default we use `full-db` as the prefix.

 Right now, we only have the `full-db` and `croatia-db` databases available.
-Using `croatia-db` is helpful to confirm that the deployment is working as expected as it is by an order of magnitude smaller than `full-db`.
+Using `croatia-db` is helpful to confirm that the deployment is initializing and working as expected as it is by an order of magnitude smaller than `full-db`.
+Do not use `croatia-db` for production environments as it is likely not representative of the real-world use case.

 # Resource requirements